nus-cs2113-AY2425S1/tp/docs/team/limkongkiat.md

 &nbsp;

+- **Extension of Feature:** Edit/Delete command acts on last amended entry if no index is specified.
+  - <ins>What it does:</ins> If the `edit` or `delete` command is entered with no index specified, the app will edit/delete the last amended entry according to the other arguments specified.
+  - <ins>Justification:</ins> This allows users to quickly and conveniently edit/delete their last amended (added/edited) entry should they realise that they made a mistake.

+&nbsp;

 - **General Contribution:** Refactoring of repeated messages into Commons class
   - <ins> What it does:</ins> Refactors strings that are printed multiple times (e.g. line separator, error messages) into a Commons class.